-The External Plantar Nerve (Fig. 73, 5).-The deep portion of the nerve accompanies the artery beneath the adductor pollicis, in which it ends.
-It gives small branches to the two outer lumbricales, to the transversus pedis, and to all the interosseous muscles both plantar and dorsal, except those of the fourth or outermost interosseous space, which are supplied by the superficial portion.
+small branches to the two outer lumbricales, to the transversus pedis, and to all the interosseous muscles both plantar and dorsal, except those of the fourth or outermost interosseous space, which are supplied by the superficial portion.

-The Fourth Layer of Muscles consists of the plantar interessei, which will be better seen when the dorsal interessei are dissected.
+The Fourth Layer of Muscles consists of the plantar interossei, which will be better seen when the dorsal interossei are dissected.